miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

-server I use for publish-previewing, which is tied to a particular git repo folder, the more likely it is to have a `flake.nix` file in the folder/directory/repo that makes it carry around it's IaC infrastructure with it&#151;the nix script required to build a machine that can run it.
+server I use for publish-previewing, which is tied to a particular git repo folder, the more likely it is to have a `flake.nix` file in the folder/directory/repo that makes it carry around it's IaC infrastructure with it—the nix script required to build a machine that can run it.

 You can think of your `configuration.nix`-defined NixOS "parent" system, off of which you flake your `flake.nix`-defined subsystems as... as... what do you...